On the breakdown point of transport-based quantiles: Introduction

 Our main result \autoref{Theo:mainDiscrete} provides asymptotically sharp estimates of the finite sample breakdown point of $ {\cal C}_\pm^{(n)}$, which is defined as

 Here $d_H$ denotes the {\it Hausdorff distance}, which is defined as:

-Note that, as depth contours are generally compact sets, the Hausdorff distance is a natural metric for measuring distances between depth contours.
+Note that, as depth contours are compact sets\footnote{This follows by the vanishing at infinity property and lower semi-continuity \cite[ {Theorem~2.1}]{zuo:serfling2000}.}, the Hausdorff distance is a natural metric for measuring distances between depth contours.
 See for example \cite{donoho:gasko1992,Brunel.2018} and \cite{delBarrioGonzalezHallin.2020} in the context of Tukey and transport-based depth contours respectively. \begin{corollary} Let $X_1, \dots, X_n$ be a sequence of vectors in $\R^d$ with all of the elements being different and let $u^{(n)}$ be in general position.
 Set $ \tau^*:=\max_{u\in \R^d} {\rm TD}( u; u^{(n)}). $ Then the following holds irrespective of the dataset $X_1, \dots, X_n$, \begin{enumerate} \item (Breakdown point of the median) \item (Breakdown point of the depth contours) For every $\tau\in [0,\tau^*)$ with ${\cal C}_\pm^{(n)}(\tau)\neq \emptyset$,